-- 6.1.
-Candidates who wish to use an official text, as specified on the examination question paper, within an examination may do so provided they comply with the following requirements.
+6.1.
+Candidates who wish to use an official text, as specified on the in-class test question paper, within an in-class test may do so provided they comply with the following requirements.
 The text must be a hard-copy, paper version and not electronic.
-It is the student's responsibility to ensure that the text is clean, i.e. that it contains no illegal material such as written notes, explanations, diagrams, formulae, etc. Invigilators will be instructed to check each text at the start of the examination to ensure no illegal content.
-A text found to contain any illegal material will be confiscated immediately and the student will be required to complete the examination without the text.
+It is the student's responsibility to ensure that the text is clean, i.e. that it contains no illegal material such as written notes, explanations, diagrams, formulae, etc. Invigilators will be instructed to check each text at the start of the test to ensure no illegal content.
+A text found to contain any illegal material will be confiscated immediately and the student will be required to complete the test without the text.
 A report will be provided to the Examinations Officer on the incident.
-Should the same student be found in possession of such illegal material at a subsequent examination, they will be reported to the Academic Registrar as a potential case of academic misconduct. - 6.2.
-The University will provide a limited number of key texts such as valuation tables for use in an examination. - 6.3.
-The use of other materials in an examination that are not specified on the examination question paper are prohibited.
+Should the same student be found in possession of such illegal material at a second or subsequent examination or test, then they will be reported to the Academic Registrar as a potential case of academic misconduct.

+- 6.2.
+The University will provide a limited number of key texts such as valuation tables for use in an in-class test. - 6.3.
+The use of other materials in an in-class test that are not specified on the in-class test question paper are prohibited.